brunamdalmoro/sm-popularity-video-features/reports/predicting-number-of-views.md

 ## Initial exploratory data analysis

-In this project we using a dataset contain visual and temporal features from 1820 videos uploaded to facebook between August 1st, 2015 until October 15th, 2015 collected by Trzci´nski and Rokita and the data are available in <http://ii.pw.edu.pl/~ttrzcins/facebook_dataset_2015.csv>.
+In this project we use a dataset containing visual and temporal features from 1820 videos uploaded to facebook between August 1st, 2015 until October 15th, 2015 collected by Trzci´nski and Rokita and the data are available in <http://ii.pw.edu.pl/~ttrzcins/facebook_dataset_2015.csv>.

+Our focus is on analysing the visual features, looking for some clue about the relationship between these visual features and the video popularity.